ethercrab-rs/ethercrab/SPECNOTES.md

 Master sets `idx` to a locally unique value and waits for a returned PDU with that same index or until a timeout occurrs.

+# CoE

+CoE uses mailbox PDUs with address offset (ADO) of 0x1000-0x1FFF.
+ETG 1000.6 Table 62 describes this data section.

+Wireshark magically parses a PDU as CoE if the address is in that range, otherwise it parses it as a garbage raw data read.

+Frame structure for CoE goes

+- `Ethernet II`
+- EtherCAT frame
+- Array of ethercat datagrams
+  - Datagram header is common
+  - Datagram data can be a register read or mailbox (CoE, etc) or PDU, the latter two I think chosen using the SyncManager addresses - need to confirm

+# Magic register values

+ETG 1000.4 has tables holding a bunch of magic addresses that do certain things (SII, DC, etc)